 After hours sitting on an airplane, you finally arrive at your destination.
 But wait!
-Porto’s airport is 20 minutes away from the city center by car and that’s on a good day!
-So in any case, airport transport is needed.
+Porto’s airport is 30 minutes away from the city center by car, and that’s on a good day!
+Therefore, airport transport is needed.

 In this article, we talk about Porto airport transfers: do you really need one?
 What are the options?
 And how much does it cost?

 Do I need an airport transfer when I travel to Porto?

 Like I mentioned before, Porto’s international airport is far away from the city center so you do need to find a way to get from there to your hotel in Porto.

 So let’s talk about Porto airport transfers…